 There are two ways to add just one point to CFB scores.
 The most traditional way is by converting an extra-point attempt immediately following a touchdown.
 The other way to score a single point is very uncommon, but there are a few instances in college football history.

 Can the defense score in college football OT?

 A defense can score in college football overtime on a pick-six or a fumble returned for a touchdown.
 During the 2022 college football season, Kansas Jayhawks defensive back Jacobee Bryant returned a pick-six against the West Virginia Mountaineers.
 In 2020, Tulsa returned a pick-six in double overtime against Tula for the game-winning touchdown.

 If an offense is attempting an extra point or two-point conversion and then gets tackled in their own end zone and the ball is ruled dead, it’s a one-point safety for the defense.
 In addition, if the defense recovers a blocked kick or fumble and then takes the ball out of the end zone before then getting tackled in the end zone, it is a one-point safety for the offense.
 This has happened twice in the history of college football.
 First, on Nov.
 26 of 2004, in a game between Texas and Texas A&M. A one-point safety also happened in the 2013 Fiesta Bowl between Oregon and Kansas State, which you can watch here.

 Effective in 2022, each team attempts alternating two-point conversions in the third overtime period.
 The game will continue with both teams either scoring a two-point conversion or both failing to convert until one side records a stop.

 Can you score a safety in college football?

-A safety is scored in college football when the ball carrier is either tackled or forced out of bounds in their own end zone.
-Just like in the National Football League, a safety is worth two points in college football.
+A safety comes up on CFB scores when the ball carrier is either tackled or forced out of bounds in their own end zone.
+Just like in the National Football League, safety is worth two points in college football.

 Who won the College Football Championship last year?